 HIGH ALPINE MOUNTAIN PASS IN AUSTRIA

 The Grossglockner High Alpine Road, is the highest surfaced mountain pass in Austria nestled in the Hohe Tauern National Park between the picturesque city of Salzburg and the southern Austrian border to Italy.
-It wiggles around the pyramid-shaped Grossglockner mountain and reaches peak on very impressive 2,504 m (8,215 ft) - a road so spectacular that it even has an official website.
+It wiggles around the pyramid-shaped Grossglockner mountain and reaches peak on very impressive 2,504 m (8,215 ft) — a road so spectacular to have its own official website.

 48 kilometres / 30 Miles

 Check out the Austrian Alps Driving Tour to enjoy effortless navigation with a pre-programmed GPS.

 The road is 48 kilometres / 30 miles made of pure driving pleasure, has 36 turns and up to six meters road width in the best possible condition.
 The sheer size of the pass and the spectacular never ending panoramas are an absolute highlight of every trip to Austria.
 As you wind your way up the 30-mile long road, you find that with each bend, the views become more enticing.
 Stop at the multiple view-points to get the best shots of blossoming alpine meadows, fragrant mountain forests, massive cliffs and glaciers.

 The main plateau on the top of the mountain is called: “Kaiser-Franz-Josefs-Höhe” and named after the emperor of Habsburg.
 From here you enjoy views over the longest glacier in the Eastern Alps - the "Pasterze" and a spectacular panorama into the Austrian Alpine landscapes.
 Beside a spectacular mountain view, mother nature lets you observe marmots, some sort of large squirrel and with a bit of luck maybe even an ibex will be close.